azmigueldario/giardia_mlst_2023/2023_giardia_mlst.md

 ## Glossary

 - **dN/dS** - Nonsynonymous to synonymous, high when active selection and low when purifying selection
 - **P15, WB and GS** are commonly used reference strains/genomes.
-The GS isolate is an assemblage B parasite.
+The GS isolate is an assemblage B parasite, while the WB strain is the model assemblage A organism.
 - **Pseudogenes** are regions with homology to a known gene or a possible ORF that lack a functional sequence necessary for transcription or have truncation or premature stop codons
+- **chewBACCA** is a freely available tool to call gene-by-gene typing schemes.
+Further information can be found in https://chewbbaca.readthedocs.io/en/latest/index.html
+- **prodigal** is a machine learning algorithm that uses a reference genome for an organism as training data to learn how to identify coding sequences (CDS) in other query genomes

 ## Accession numbers for available genomes (Checked on March 16, 2023)